eea/garie-checkmk/readme.md

 **Highlights**

--   Poll for checkmk uptime metrics on any website and stores the data into InfluxDB
+-   Polls for checkmk metrics on given websites and stores the data into InfluxDB.
--   Obtain a score for each website, based on the time it was up, one for one day and one for one month(30 days).
+-   Obtains a score for each website, based on the time it was up, one for one day and one for one month(30 days).
 -   Setup within minutes.

 ## Overview of garie-checkmk